JesusCoyotzi/SparseMapper/README.md

 -   ~free_thr <float> : All codes higher than this will be declared occupied, it represents largest valid height to be considered a free node.

+### Sparse-Map server: map_server

+This nodes is responsible for reading maps from disk, visualziation on RVIZ and serving path requests.
+It is worth noting this takes a few seconds to load as it constructs the graph after reading the node from disk.

+#### Subscribed topics

+-   None

+#### Published topics

+-   centroids_marker(visualization_msgs/Marker): Markers used to visualize current nodes.
+-   graph_marker(visualization_msgs/Marker): Markers used to visualize current map.
+-   label_marker(visualization_msgs/Marker): Markers used to visualize node id.
+-   terminal_marker(visualization_msgs/Marker): Marker used to represents robot initial and final state.
+-

+#### Services provided

+-   make_plan (sparse_map_msgs/MakePlan): Given start and end locations, known
+    as terminals, compute a plan.
+Currently only supports points as terminals.
+     Not poses.

+#### Parameters

+-   ~map_file <string> : Name of topological map file on disk.
+-   ~map_frame <string> : Reference frame of map.
+-   ~safety_height <float> : Height of robot, all nodes over this height are ignored
+-   ~safety_radius <float> : Radius of robot.
+Robot radius for 3D collision detection
+-   ~max_dist <float> : Maximum permisible distance between neighboor nodes.
+If larger they won't connect
+-   ~min_dist <float> : Minimium distance between free nodes, if smaller nodes are considered redundant and reduced to centroid.
+-   ~max_dist_terminal <float> : Maximum distance between terminal and closest free node if larger planner will report a failure.
+-   ~k_neighboors <int> : How many neighboors each node has.
+-   ~visualize_terminals <bool> : Wether or not paint terminals on RVIz.
+-   ~validate_terminals <bool> : Wether to do collision detection on start and final points when requesting a plan.
+If set to false won't do any collision detection and a crash on start or stop might occurr!!

 [1]: https://octomap.github.io/